9brada6/tabs-with-posts/development.md

     - Say how YASR rating plugin setting works, and also put a link from settings.
     - Write in documentation that GamerZ like/dislike system is not working.

+    Cache: Say how it works, and why is good to be enabled.

 ## 🎉 Todo: After first release